siemens-mobile-hacks/siemens-mobile-hacks.github.io/reverse-engineering/fixing-ARMTHUMBinstructions.sinc.md

 # Fixing the latest versions of Ghidra SRE

-Newer versions (>= v10.3) have a bug where `FF FF` is treated as an `BL 0xFFE` instruction.
+Since about 2019 there has been a bug in Ghidra SRE where `FF FF` is treated as an `BL 0xFFE` instruction in v5t architecture.
+This causes an infinity loop in auto-analysis.

-You can still use last working version v10.2.3 or manually patch `ARMTHUMBinstructions.sinc` in your Ghidra SRE installation.
+You **should** apply patch `ARMTHUMBinstructions.sinc` if you want to work with Siemens firmwares.

 # Patching